Lithgow, New South Wales: Iron and steel industry

 In 1848, iron smelting began in Mittagong, Australia.
 It proved unprofitable for the remainder of the 19th century.
 This situation remained until the early 20th century when no iron ore was being smelted.
 The only iron being cast was by William Sandford in Lithgow.
 His works were bought by G. & C. Hoskins in 1907, who had previously been making iron pipes in Sydney.
 The Lithgow works acquired a reputation for industrial disputes.

 Retail

-Lithgow has one major shopping centre, Lithgow Valley Plaza.
-With over 500 parking spaces, the plaza has two anchor stores and over 30 specialty retailers.
+Lithgow has one major shopping centre—Lithgow Valley Plaza.
+Of which it contains parking spaces, a plaza with two anchor stores and over 30 speciality retailers.

-The Lithgow District Chamber of Commerce has been providing advocacy, events and services for local retailers and the economy of Lithgow and the surrounding towns and villages since 2015.

-Lithgow offers a unique range of retail and specialised boutique stores along the main street, along with a large variety of cafes.
+Lithgow's Main Street is a central attraction of retail in Lithgow, containing common amenities like shops, boutiques, hairdressers, jewellers, and a florist.
+It is also the hub of many services such as banking, medical and dental care, and a gym and yoga centre.